harnessie.com / docs / User guide

 Installation and requirements

-Python 3.11 or newer and PyYAML.
+Python 3.11 or newer.
+PyYAML and jsonschema install with Harnessie.
 Install from PyPI:

 pip install harnessie # or: pipx install harnessie / uv tool install harnessie